Perturbing Isoradial Triangulations: Introduction

-Section \ref{sScalingLimit} deals with the existence and value of the scaling limit of formula \ref{finalOPElike-discrete} for the Beltrami-Laplace and K\"ahler operators.
-We begin section~\ref{ssRsBilDef} by addressing some technical points about bi-local deformations, scaling limits, and re-summation.
+Section \ref{sScalingLimit} handles the proof of Theorem~\ref{TfinalOPElike1}, which deals with the existence and value of the scaling limit given by formula \ref{finalOPElike1} for the Beltrami-Laplace and K\"ahler operators.
+Sections~\ref{ssRescaling} and \ref{ssRsBilDef} address some technical points about bi-local deformations, scaling limits, and re-summation.
 In Section~\ref{sScalLimit} we prove the existence of the scaling limit of \ref{finalOPElike-discrete} in the case of a continuous bi-local deformation and settle Theorem~\ref{TfinalOPElike1}.
 The basic idea is to interpret \ref{finalOPElike-discrete} as a Riemann sum with a mesh controlled by the scaling parameter.
-The scaling limit considered in Section~\ref{sScalLimit} is taken with respect an isoradial refinement $\widehat{\uG}_{0^+,\ell}$ associated to a (scaled) deformation of our initial, isoradial Delaunay graph $\uG_\mathrm{cr}$.
+The scaling limit considered in Section~\ref{sScalLimit} is taken with respect to an isoradial refinement $\widehat{\uG}_{0^+,\ell}$ associated to a (scaled) deformation of our initial, isoradial Delaunay graph $\uG_\mathrm{cr}$.
 In effect the result is a calculation of a nested limit: First we take the deformation parameter limit $\epsilon_1, \epsilon_2 \rightarrow 0$ (bringing us to $\widehat{\uG}_{0^+,\ell}$) and then we subsequently take the $\ell \rightarrow \infty$ scaling limit.

 In section~\ref{ssBeyondCheck} we ask whether these two limits can be interchanged.
 This question is related to whether the scaling limit in Theorem \ref{TfinalOPElike1} exists for a Delaunay graph (not necessarily isoradial) which is obtained as a small deformation of an isoradial Delaunay graph.
 We return to this issue in Section \ref{aVarOpFlips}.